AI experts sharing free tutorials to accelerate your business.

 • Recover hygiene no-shows who never rebooked

-• Reach out after insurance plan changes (new plan year, new in-network status, new employer benefits)
+• Reach out after insurance plan changes (new plan year, new in-network status, new employer benefits, marketplace renewal)

 Do not use for routine hygiene recall — use the separate Recall Sequence Generator skill for pre-due patients.